Undergraduate Class Schedule

 Courses required of our undergraduate majors are offered at least once a year, in either Fall or Spring depending on faculty availability and departmental needs.
 Given that the exact timing of required courses cannot always be predicted, students are strongly urged to plan ahead and take their requirements as early in their time in TDPS as possible.
 Exceptions to the requirements will not be made.

-Policy on Undergraduate Participation in Graduate Seminars
+Undergraduate Participation in Graduate Seminars

 Theater 200A, 200B, and 203 are usually only open to Performance Studies PhD students, but our other graduate courses are open to all qualified graduate students as well as unusually qualified undergraduate students.
 Undergraduate students wishing to register for a graduate seminar must meet all of the following conditions: